 In Eloise’s case the investigations and testing performed on her heart during this operation indicated Eloise was an extremely low risk to the complications of WPW and in particular, risk of a sudden cardiac arrest.
 Unfortunately for Eloise, finding the electrical pathway proved very difficult.

-Taking into consideration the risks of continuing the search versus the risk of potentially causing other damage to her heart, the medical advice given at that time was not to continue with the search so an ablation could not be performed.
-If the electrical pathway could have been found and successfuly ablated, Eloise could have been potentially been 'cured'.
+Taking into consideration the risks of continuing the search for this pathway, versus the risk of potentially causing other damage to her heart, the medical advice given at that time was to discontinue with the search, so an ablation was not be performed.
+If the electrical pathway had been found and been successfully ablated, Eloise could have potentially been 'cured'.

 Tragically however, on 28th August 2013 a beautiful, healthy and extremely fit Eloise died suddenly and unexpectedly in her sleep at home.
 Eloise had only recently turned 15.